luslab/oz-bulk-rnaseq/H. Differential Expression.md

 2. Differences in **Library composition (different sample type** e.g. neurones vs glia )
 ![enter image description here](https://lh3.googleusercontent.com/RcxEg6_OW73xGL4z_PDorRNJV9WcsHJoOmB09ZhHd4YTFfiQ6bgzXoRL2QsLgssjblzhXI9FIlJWWg)

-Methods of normalising:
+## Normalisation Methods

 - FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
 Fragment refers to read pairs from paired-end reads (counting fragments and not individual reads.

-FLAWED STATISTICALLY.
+FPKM normalises for gene size & sequencing depth using: **FPKM = (10^9^ * C ) / (N * L)**
+C = number of mappable reads (fragments) for gene/transcript/exon etc N = total number of mappable reads in the library
+L = number of base pairs in the gene/transcript/exon etc (i.e. the size of gene length) FLAWED STATISTICALLY.
 These has been superseded by:
 - Transcripts per Million (TPM); Counts/million (CPM): also normalises sequencing depth & gene length but in the reverse order.
 [TPM has superseded FPKM as it is a fairer statistical measure](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/).
 - **DSeq size factor** & **EdgeR**
 - TMM (trimmed mean of M values)